Start9Labs/documentation/site/source/user-manual/device-guides/limitations/lim-linux.rst

 Linux
 =====

-Linux has no known limitations in regard to Embassy.
+Linux has no known limitations in regard to StartOS.